ahmedkaludi/pwa-for-wp/readme.txt

 You can contact us from [here](https://pwa-for-wp.com/contact-us/)

 == Changelog ==

+= 1.7.51 (01 November 2022) =
+* Improvement: Checkbox inside Default caching strategy should have some padding #761
+* Improvement: styling is not right #726
+* Bug Fixed: When we add the video to our website when the PWA plugin is enabled, there is an error in the console. #760

 = 1.7.50 (11 October 2022) =
 * Bug Fixed: When loader is enable then website and app take longer to load. #739